proximabiz/nuxt-starter-kit/README.md

 ## Contribution guides

-This repository is a boilerplate for the Nuxt projects.
-So, developers must follow these guidelines while contributing to the codebase-
+Developers must follow these guidelines while contributing to the codebase-

 #### Branch naming convention-